5 Steps for Managing Employee Attrition

 How to calculate your employee attrition rate

 Your attrition rate can be calculated with a simple formula.
-You should use this formula at the end of every month, so you can always know your current attrition rate.
+To calculate employee attrition, you should use this formula at the end of every month, so you can always know your current attrition rate.
+Calculating employee attrition is crucial for understanding workforce dynamics and identifying potential issues.

-Attrition Rate = ( # of employees resigned/# of employees at the beginning of a month + # of new employees – # of employees resigned ) x 100
+Attrition Rate = ( # of employees resigned / average number of employees at the beginning of a month + # of new employees – # of employees resigned ) x 100

 Let’s break it down.